-Prediction markets put the probability at 23%: US strike on Mexico by December 31.
-Currently, markets see this as unlikely (23% YES).
-US military strike on alleged drug boat kills 3 in Caribbean Sea.
+Prediction markets put the probability at 13%: US strike on Mexico by December 31.
+Currently, markets see this as unlikely (13% YES).
+Iran's World Cup players wear pins for victims of deadly strike on school as they arrive in Mexico.

-Polymarket prices this at 22c YES with $557K in volume.
+Polymarket prices this at 12c YES with $672K in volume.
 Moderate liquidity — use limit orders for positions above $1K to avoid moving the price.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.